wenbang24/fyora/README.md

 Inside links symlink everything inside the first folder inside of the second folder i.e. ~/dir3/file.txt would be symlinked to ~/dir/dir4/file.txt.

 File links symlink the file itself i.e. /dir5/file.txt would be symlinked to ~/dir2/dir/file.txt.

+Everything under ignore (files and folders) will NOT be symlinked.

 ## Where does the name come from?
 My friend plays neopets and really wanted me to name it after Fyora, the faerie queen.
 I thought it was a cute name and it stuck.